xiaoanne/summer_project/README.md

 1. Open file and extract the photo's information with open_file.py, available attributes contains GPS info such as longtitude and latitude, photo's name and timestamp;
 2. Given the geo coordinates, draw_map.py can plot the points on google map;
+3. To list all available attributes that the picture can offer, please run attr_list.py and change the picture's path, results for example pictures are stored in results folder;